juicedata/juicefs/docs/zh_cn/command_reference.md

    profile  analyze access log
-   status   show status of JuiceFS warmup   build cache for target directories/files dump     dump JuiceFS metadata into a standalone file load     load JuiceFS metadata from a previously dumped file help, h  Shows a list of commands or help for one command
+   status   show status of JuiceFS warmup   build cache for target directories/files dump     dump metadata into a JSON file load     load metadata from a previously dumped JSON file help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: